 For most lift-assisted snowboarding, breathability is not a top consideration.
 As long as you’re not overdoing it with insulation and sticking to groomers or shorter runs in the trees, most pants are breathable enough to keep you comfortable.
 To help, each of the models above features at least two vents (one on each leg), which can be helpful for dumping heat on warmer days.

 But for active riders or those that like to hike into the sidecountry, breathability jumps up the priority list.
 From the picks above, the best ventilators are non-insulated and feature premium 3-layer constructions, which keeps air flowing a lot better than 2-layer designs (more on this below).
-Manufacturers will even take it a step further for backcountry use: the new Jones Shralpinist features Gore-Tex’s “Most Breathable” Pro membrane in high-heat areas, while the Outdoor Research Skyward II uses a stretchy 3-layer fabric almost akin to a softshell.
-And then there are designs like the OR Mt.
-Baker Storm, which uses ultra-breathable softshell material on the bib where weather protection matters less.
+Manufacturers will even take it a step further for backcountry use: For example, the Outdoor Research Skytour AscentShell Bibs use a stretchy 3-layer fabric almost akin to a softshell, and the Flylow Baker Perm Bibs feature a membrane that's specifically built for air permeability.
+And then there are designs like the Jones Shralpinist Stretch Recycled Bibs, which use ultra-breathable softshell material on the bib where weather protection matters less.
 In the end, there’s no shortage of options for snowboarders who need a breathable pant—but expect price to go up alongside performance.

 You’ll see a lot of references to 2-layer and 3-layer constructions above, and the distinction is an important one.
 Most snowboard pants feature a 2-layer build, which consists of the shell fabric and a waterproof/breathable membrane.
 Importantly, manufacturers will then add a hanging mesh or taffeta liner in order to protect the membrane from your skin.
 In a 3-layer build, this liner is streamlined and affixed to the inside of the waterproof/breathable membrane—hence the third layer.
 The end result is that 2-layer designs are inherently bulkier and don’t dump heat quite as well, while 3-layer pants typically are more unencumbered, lighter-weight, and more breathable.